10 Ransomware Stats That Will Shock California Business Owners

 Ransomware Prevention & Recovery

-Hopefully by this point we’ve convinced you that the threat to your business is real and should be taken seriously.
+Hopefully, by this point, we’ve convinced you that the threat to your business is real and should be taken seriously.
 So what should you do?
-The good news is that there are a variety of effective tools to combat against cybercrime and ransomware.
+The good news is that there are a variety of effective tools to combat cybercrime and ransomware.

 The most effective way to combat ransomware is to increase employee awareness.
-By educating and training employees to recognize and report suspicious activity, the vast majority of threats can be avoided or isolated early on.
+By educating and training employees to recognize and report suspicious activity, most threats can be avoided or isolated early on.

 Uneducated employees are not only in danger of falling victim to ransomware and other malicious attacks—they’re more likely to unknowingly pass infected emails and software on to other employees as well.

 The next best solution after employee education is to implement a comprehensive business continuity and disaster recovery (BCDR) system.
-Having a BCDR system in place can drastically reduce, or outright eliminate, downtime and data loss.
+A BCDR system can drastically reduce or outright eliminate downtime and data loss.